 Concurrently as light balance for exposure compensation.
 The triangular LEDs give the direction of rotation of the aperture ring and shutter-speed dial to adjust the exposure.

-- Warning underexposure

-- e.
-Flash symbol:

-- Flash ready to use

-- Details of flash exposure before and after exposure
+- Warning before the measuring range is undercut - e. 💈 Flash symbol: - Flash ready to use - Details of flash exposure before and after exposure

 STATUS SCREEN